Other Providers

 Standardization Rules

-If a ZSP operator implements a new OAuth provider, they must adhere to the standard Zap Protocol conventions.
+If an IA operator adds a new provider, they must adhere to the standard Zap Protocol conventions.

 1. Unified Prefixing

-The lidp name MUST be short, lowercased, and appended with a colon before the identifier to create the raw string.
+The lidp name MUST be short, lowercased, and used as a prefix before the identifier to create the raw string.

 Example: github:flzpace